 Treating hemochromatosis before organs are damaged can prevent complications such as cirrhosis, heart problems, arthritis, and diabetes.
 Treatment cannot cure these conditions in patients who already have them at diagnosis.
 However, treatment will help most of these conditions improve.
 The treatment’s effectiveness depends on the degree of organ damage.
 For example, treating hemochromatosis can stop the progression of liver damage in its early stages and lead to a normal life expectancy.
 However, if a patient develops cirrhosis, his or her chance of developing liver cancer increases, even with phlebotomy treatment.
 Arthritis usually does not improve even after phlebotomy removes extra iron.

 Eating, Diet, and Nutrition

 Iron is an essential nutrient found in many foods.
-Healthy people usually absorb less than 10 percent of iron in the food they eat.6 People with hemochromatosis absorb up to 30 percent of that iron.6 People with hemochromatosis can help prevent iron overload by
+People with hemochromatosis absorb much more iron from the food they eat compared with healthy people.
+People with hemochromatosis can help prevent iron overload by